 RELATED: Classes and Enrichment Guide for Long Island Kids

 Beware of the "pirates" in Greenport during the Maritime Festival.
 Photo courtesy of the Village of Greenport

 Greenport Maritime Festival — Greenport

-A parade down Main Street kicks of this weekend-long event that features boat displays, water sports, model ship building, fishing, food, crafts, and more.
-There are plenty of kid-friendly events, including the children’s breakfast on Sunday morning, where you just might spot some mermaids and pirates.
+A parade down Main Street in Greenport Village kicks of this weekend-long event that features boat displays, water sports, kayak races, model ship building, fishing, food, crafts, and more.
+There are plenty of kid-friendly events, including a coffee sack race, Irish step dancing, and even a children’s breakfast on Sunday morning, where you just might spot some mermaids and pirates.
+FREE admission.

 Egyptian Festival — Woodbury

 Friday, September 20-Sunday, September 22; Friday, September 27-Sunday, September 29